lavollmer/countries/README.md

 2. Syntax Erros - Missing intializer in const declaration.
 I received this error working on my Axios backend to frontend connection.
 Through this I realized my reusable card component needed to be a function, and not a const.
 In React, declaring a functional component vs. assigning an arrow function to a const variable revolves around preferences.
 The biggest difference is hoisting - when using a function component, it hoists it to the top of the file.
 3. TypeError - data.map is not a function of App.
 This error involved declaring my data variable and useState.
 I realized that data should be an array and not an empty string when declaring.
 The map () method i s a standard JS array method use to iterate over array elements.
 4. Fetching Data with Axios - Wrap Axios call within in async function and use await axios.get() to pause execution until the promise returns.
 Use a try...catch block for robust error handling.
+5. Add index as a second parameter in .map() - Map method needs two arguments - the current item listed first and the second is the index starting at 0.
+6. Correctly Passing Data to Props - I was intially referencing properties that didn't exist or were structured differently.
+I was able to change the values based on actual structure and successfully pass the information.
+I learned to always check my actual data structure.

 ### Useful resources